447group4/Database/README.md

 # Database
 ## Maryland DB

+**Maryland_DB_latest.sql**
+Contains: The *most up-to-date* DB.
+- Population denisty for all counties in Maryland, and groups the population into the 8 Congressional districts.
+- Latitude/longitude points for all counties in Maryland, and coordinate points for the border of Maryland.

 **Maryland_DB.sql**
 Contains:
 - Population denisty for all counties in Maryland, and groups the population into the 8 Congressional districts.